 How Do Cactus Cuttings Re-Root Themselves?

-For the best results, you should take your cactus cuttings in the late spring or early summer.
-As mentioned, you simply cut away one segment or clump, ideally at a 45-degree angle, taking care to remove any off-shoots.
-It's a good idea to dust the ends with a rooting compound that will help promote new growth.
+For optimal results, it's recommended to take your cactus cuttings in late spring or early summer.
+Simply remove one segment or clump at a 45-degree angle, ensuring to eliminate any off-shoots.
+Applying a rooting compound to the ends can aid in stimulating new growth.

 That's pretty much it; after a couple of weeks, you should notice that your cutting is growing and has become a whole new cactus.